luke185/CP3407_MyClean/iteration_1.md

 > TODO: FILL OUT VELOCITY ADJUSTED DATES
 - 4 weeks with 1 work day per team member
 - 5 team members
-- Team Velocity:
+- Team Velocity: 0.7 (Recommended velocity for first iteration of a new project)
-- Total:
+- Total: 20 Days

 ---
 ---

 # 01 - User Registration and Profile Management

+## Description

+>   V1: Week / Chapter 1
+- As an individual cleaner, I want to create an account and set up my profile so that I can be discovered by potential clients.

 ## Priority: